Uses and Benefits of Palo Santo

 The IUCN also said that if sustainable harvesting and ethical sales practices are carried out in compliance with high quality standards and the law, Palo Santo becomes essential for the economic development of many indigenous communities and maintenance of dry forests.

-The Palo Santo you’ll find in our Altar Adornments box is from INCAUSA, a social enterprise that has been collaborating directly with authorized Peruvian harvesters and communities for more than nine years.
+Some of the Palo Santo you’ll find in our online boutique is from INCAUSA, a social enterprise that has been collaborating directly with authorized Peruvian harvesters and communities for more than nine years.
 Through its product line and work, INCAUSA supports indigenous heritage and sovereignty, and works to build a sustainable opportunity pathway between producers and final retailers.
 We thank them for sharing this information and contributing this blog post.

 If you liked this post, check out Herbal Remedies: Using Spagyrics to Go Deeper with Plants.